The Amsterdam-Berlin ICE train service is a great way to travel between the two cities during the day.

 Some points of interest on the German side are the Kaiser-Wilhelm monument on the Wittekindsberg hill near Minden and the old Volkswagen factory at Wolfsburg station.
 These are both on the northern side of the train and are more clearly seen on the Berlin-Amsterdam leg.

-If you are travelling from Amsterdam to Hamburg, Copenhagen and other Scandinavian destinations you can use the ICE from Amsterdam to Osnabrück and then change there for a domestic German ICE train to Hamburg.
+If you are travelling from Amsterdam to Hamburg, Amsterdam to Copenhagen or to other Scandinavian destinations you can use the ICE from Amsterdam to Osnabrück and then change there to a domestic German ICE train to Hamburg.

 Amsterdam Central Station